MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-speechSDK-ch3.md

 ## Lesson 3

-In chapter 3, we will add an the Azure Cognitive Services Speech Translation feature to our project and test translating into 3 different languages.
+In chapter 3, we will add on the Azure Cognitive Services Speech Translation feature to our project and test translating into 3 different languages.

 1. Select the Lunarcom_Base object in the hierarchy and click “Add Component” in the inspector panel.
 Search for and select “LunarcomTranslationRecognizer.”

 ![Module4Chapter3step1im](images/module4chapter3step1im.PNG)

-> note: ensure the offline mode simulator is turned back off before testing the Speech-SDK translator.
+> note: Ensure the offline mode simulator is turned back off before testing the Speech-SDK translator.
 In order to translate, you must be connected to the internet.

 2. Click the dropdown in the “LunarcomTranslationRecognizer” and select the language you would like to translate to.